top of page

 Rest.

-Black women have always been known for our strength.
-We build, lead, nurture, organize, advocate, and hold entire communities together.
-From our families to our workplaces to our neighborhoods, we often become the ones everyone depends on.
+Black women have long been known for our strength.
+We build, lead, nurture, organize, advocate, and often hold entire communities together.
+From our families to our workplaces to the movements we help lead, we are frequently the ones everyone depends on.

 But somewhere along the way, many of us were taught that rest had to be earned.